India to lift embargo on international flights from March 27

 Lauding the announcement, Ronojoy Dutta, whole-time director & CEO at the country's largest airline IndiGo, said, "This step will provide impetus to the economic recovery for the sector and the nation, with borders opening for tourists.
 We look forward to connecting our customers to the people and places they love.
 We will soon be announcing the schedule for our international destinations, in accordance with these new guidelines."

-Air bubble agreements
+Air bubble agreements, surge in oil prices

 As a temporary measure, India had negotiated air transport bubbles or temporary air travel arrangements with 37 countries for providing commercial flights during the period of suspension.
 These arrangements are reciprocal in nature, with airlines from both countries getting to enjoy similar benefits.